Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 - Electrolyte repletion
 	- Aggressive magnesium repletion may be useful for shivering prevention and for some arrhythmias
 	- Potassium repletion
+## Seizure Management
+- Use EEG to diagnose seizures
+- First line anti-epileptic medications are levetiracetam and sodium valproate but routine seizure prophylaxis is not recommended
 ## Neuromanagement
 - Patients who are able to follow commands only require supportive care, for those unable to follow commands the following applies
 - Temperature control